DeepDoge/typem/README.md

 An easy to use and extend runtime type checker for TypeScript, with support for type metadata.

+Checkout the source code yourself, it's just one file.

 # Installation

 [Install Instructions](https://github.com/DeepDoge/typem/releases)